jmcgettrick/MoodleDirectV2/README.txt

 - Performance logging of curl calls (provided by Androgogic).
 - Fixes:
 	> Turnitin Assignment inbox can now be sorted by similarity score and grade.
+	> Hard errors changed to soft errors when the cron is run.

 ####################################################################################